 Truly free ATMs worldwide

-Even if the Visa network adds any fees (typically 1%), SoFi will reimburse those too.
+Even if the MasterCard network adds any fees (typically 1%), SoFi will reimburse those too.
 This feature alone puts it head and shoulders above any other checking account option out there right now.
 No other account has:

 - FREE ATM use worldwide, including Visa fees